US Pro Golf Tour

 The US Pro Golf Tour was a developmental men's professional golf tour in the United States.
 The tour was founded by R. Thomas Kidd in 2005 and under new management, ran until early 2007, when it ran into financial difficulties.

 In order to gain access to investment capital, the US Pro Golf Tour was reverse acquired by Greens Worldwide Incorporated, a publicly traded company on the OTCBB in June 2005.
 In 2006, several existing regional mini-tours were acquired to serve as feeders to the US Pro Golf Tour, including the New England Pro Golf Tour and the Texas-based Tight Lies Tour, and new regional tours were created in Florida and California.
 Plans to acquire the Tarheel Tour, based in North Carolina, fell through.
-A deal was also signed with Donald Trump concerning the provision of 100 US Pro Golf Tour Players to compete in the Trump Million Dollar Invitational, which had a purse of $1.6 million dollars, which was the largest purse of any developmental tour in the United States.
+A deal was also signed with Donald Trump concerning the provision of 100 US Pro Golf Tour Players to compete in the Trump Million Dollar Invitational, which had a purse of $1.6 million, which was the largest purse of any developmental tour in the United States.
 The event was televised world wide on ESPN.
 Shortly thereafter, the Tour entered into a multiyear, multi-event agreement with Donald Trump to partner with the Tour on four major tournaments on an annual basis beginning in 2007-2011.